Installation guide

 At this point, you’re ready to go!

-- Hold B on the Gamepad during boot.
+2. Hold B on the Gamepad during boot.
 You should see a white-on-black menu.
 If you see the Environment Loader menu or the Tiramisu/Aroma boot menus, reboot and try again.
+This can be tricky since the GamePad often boots too slowly and you miss the timing.

 Have fun!
 Make sure to send us a picture of your working system on Matrix or Discord :)